 MALI Enterprising Leaders

-The Ubele Initiative and Locality’s national report entitled “A Place Called Home”, highlighted an urgent need for BAME communities to be offered targeted support, advice, capacity building and investment to enable them to retain and build sustainable community business models because assets they ‘owned’ are being lost.
+The Ubele Initiative and Locality’s national report entitled “A Place to Call Home”, highlighted an urgent need for BAME communities to be offered targeted support, advice, capacity building and investment to enable them to retain and build sustainable community business models because assets they ‘owned’ are being lost.
 In response to that Mali Enterprising Leaders is the first community business pilot project which seeks to create community business opportunities intergenerationally within BAME community organisations in the UK.

 Increased BAME organisation’s awareness of current and emerging trends in asset development and community enterprise in London and Manchester

 Contributed to the sustainability of existing BAME-led organisations with community assets through increasing their capacity to establish and run community owned businesses

 Offer a menu of tailored community business support to 5 BAME community based organisations in London and Manchester

 Contributed to the growth of the next generation of BAME community entrepreneurs aged 18-30 years

 Supported organisations to begin to develop and test out community enterprise ideas

 Commission BAME led support providers to provide local, tailored and targeted support services directly to and within BAME organisations and communities and introduce them into the Power to Change enterprise eco-system

 Mali project will involve five elements.
 Firstly, an invitation only selection process (eight organisations have already expressed interest).
 Secondly, a capacity assessment at the beginning and end of the project to measure progress and organisations’ capacity to develop a community business and manage their asset.
 Thirdly, local facilitators will mentor and assist organisations to access specialist business support and monitor project implementation.
 Fourthly, there will be a focus on catalysing the next generation by identifying and supporting at least 10 BAME next generation community entrepreneurs (18-30 year olds who already have or can develop a relationship with organisations included in the pilot).
 Finally and possibly most importantly, developmental evaluation processes will be used throughout the pilot to contribute to broader learning through collaborative and empowering action research approaches.

 198 Contemporary Arts and Learning - www.198.org.uk